-The Final Fantasy IX animated series will be revealed this week
+Final Fantasy IX animated series will be revealed this week

 The Final Fantasy IX animated series will be revealed this week as a part of the Las Vegas Licensing Expo.
-Speaking with Animation Magazine Bruno Danzel d’Aumont, the vice president of international licensing and marketing at Cyber Group Studios, said that the Final Fantasy project would be one of four the studio will show off at this year’s event.
+Speaking with Animation Magazine, Bruno Danzel d’Aumont, the vice president of international licensing and marketing at Cyber Group Studios, said that the Final Fantasy project would be one of four the studio will show off at this year’s event.

 Square Enix tapped Cyber Group Studios to take on the FFIX series with an official announcement last June.
 The title has supposedly been in production since late 2021 or early 2022.